Sacraments

 Congratulations on your engagement and upcoming wedding.
 We pray that the grace of God that has brought you to this point in your lives will continue not only through this period of your engagement but throughout your marriage.

-Before anything else, the two of you must reflect on what you are undertaking as you get married in the catholic Church, marriage is for life.
-The Sacrament of Marriage is a union established between the two that will be entering into this union and God Himself When entering into marriage in the Catholic Church the two spouses must make three promises: the first being fidelity, the second being open to children if God so grants it, and the third is the promise that this marriage is to be for life as long as you are both living.
+Before anything else, the two of you must reflect on what you are undertaking as you get married in the catholic Church.
+Marriage is a sacred union that is made for life.
+When entering into marriage in the Catholic Church, the two spouses must make three promises: the first being fidelity, the second being openness to children, if God so grants it, and the third is the promise that this marriage will be for life, as long as you are both living.
 After answering yes to all of these and having committed to them, the next step is getting in contact with a priest.

 Confessions at OLP